mrstefangrimm/prfServo/README.md

 # prfServo
 Arduino Servo library is a stateless wrapper to control Servo motors.
 A polynomial transformation up to order 3 enables you to separate the internal target position and the value written to the Servo.
 Up to 16 Servos can be controlled.
-This library is wrapper for existing Servo libraries such as "Servo.h" or the *[Adafruit Servo Shield](https://www.adafruit.com/product/1411)*.
+This library is wrapper for existing Servo libraries such as *[Servo](https://www.arduino.cc/en/Reference/Servo)* or the *[Adafruit Servo Shield](https://www.adafruit.com/product/1411)*.

 y = a + bx + cx^2 + dx^3